paper-engineer/laser-gallery/docs/_pages/about.md

 obviously there are stainless tags and tumblers and whatnot. jewellery, clocks, artwork and mandalas and things. the usual.

 things I have actually made get posted, this is a list of potentials.

+## Custom requests

+Priced by my time and laser time.
+You supply the files.
+Materials could go either way, but if you're supplying, expect to lose a little bit for speed/power testing.
+NO VINYL OR PVC.